cnuonline/cnuonline.github.io/_posts/2020-07-31-Comparison-wordpress-wix-squarespace-recommended.md

 ---

-<h1 id="comparison-of-wordpress-wix-squarespace---recommended-choices">Comparison of Wordpress Wix Squarespace - Recommended choices</h1>
 <p>I want to simplify the process of decision making while choosing a branding site tool .
-Everytime ,  marketing teams are coming up saying , “this tool is good for building quick site”  .
+Every time ,  marketing teams are coming up saying , “this tool is good for building quick site”  .
 I get it. we are not going to propose a tool which is easy for you or your developer.
 Based on the business type and their short term &amp; long term strategy, pick the tool .
 Below information will help for any type of business.</p>

 <table>
 <thead>